zikusooka/query_huawei_wifi_router/README.md

 Introduction
 ------------

-This script queries a Huawei LTE WiFi router (MiFi) to get detailed information such as signal strength, battery status, remaining data balance etc.
+This script queries a compatible Huawei LTE WiFi router (MiFi) to get detailed information such as signal strength, battery status, remaining data balance, number and addresses of currently connected device(s) etc.

 The following information can be queried for using this tool: